It’s Selling Season, Are You Ready?

 - Be Fragrance-Free.
 Most people want to fill their homes with scented candles and diffusers, but the quickest way to sell your home is to have no scent.

-- Create a Neutral Pallette.
+- Create a Neutral Pallete.
 Pull out crisp linens and coverlets.
 Refrain from overloading sofas with decorative pillows and blankets.
 Think blank slate so that others can picture their style in the space.

 Summer Selling Tips